Is this safe? Is my information secure?

 Are you a lender?

 No. We are not a lender and we do not make loan decisions.
-We connect your request with a network of lenders.
+We run a short eligibility check, and if you pass, you complete the loan request directly with our third-party lending network.
 A lender decides whether to offer you a loan and sets the rate and terms.

 What does it cost to use PlainPath Lending?